mikegoatly/lifti/docs/content/en/docs/Recipes/_index.md

   This cookbook provides a collection of examples to help you get started with LIFTI.
 Whether you're building a search engine, a knowledge base, or any application that deals with large volumes of textual data, these recipes will guide you through common tasks and scenarios.
 ---

-Each recipe in this cookbook provides a self-contained code example, along with detailed explanations, background information, and step-by-step instructions.
+Each recipe in this cookbook provides a self-contained code example, along with detailed explanations for each line of code.
 You'll find solutions for common challenges, best practices, and time-saving techniques contributed.

 To contribute, see [Documentation Contributions](https://github.com/mikegoatly/lifti?tab=readme-ov-file#contribute) for more details.